Turn claim-level answer traces into production metrics, actionable alerts, privacy-safe debugging records, and reproducible incident evidence.

 | Was the request usable and affordable? | token and timing fields | Measures experience and cost beside quality |

-This chapter uses synthetic events from the same delivery-update path as the prior lab.
+The examples use synthetic events from the same deploy-policy answer path as the prior lab.
 The last two events model a regression; they aren't claims about real production traffic.

 The first cell creates six requests.
 Four are safe outcomes from a strict gate: a supported answer or a blocked factual claim.
-Two come from a regressed template that served an invented ETA.
+Two come from a regressed template that served an invented deploy approval.

 1from dataclasses import dataclass, replace